-Parking Facilities
+Parking Facilities Students:

-Students:

 The College offers student parking in Lot C (on the corner of Ludlow and Central Parkway), Lot G (on Central Parkway across from the main entrance), as well as two parking garages.
-Lot G and the garages require a college-issued parking permit.
-Lot C is a pay-per-use-lot, however, those students with a parking permit may exit free-of-charge.
+Lot G and the Ludlow Garage require a college-issued parking permit.
+Lot C and the Central Parkway Garage is a pay-peruse-lot; however, those students with a parking permit may exit free-of-charge.